History of the 13th Massachusetts Volunteers

 Summary

-In March 1864 General Grant took command of the
+In March, 1864 General Grant took command of all the

-army.
-The First corps, so depleted in numbers, (long the home
+Union armies.
+The First Corps, so depleted in numbers, (and

 of